 Exercise is not the only answer!

 Be sure to get at least 30 minutes per day of moderate exercise, but be careful not to overestimate the calories you’re burning.
 A healthy diet will be responsible for most of your weight loss success.
-As you move more, avoid injury with a supplement like Pure Vitality Joint Vitality to protect your joints for a lifetime, no matter where you are on your weight loss journey.

 Pure Vitality a natural supplement company based in an isolated village nestled against the snow-capped Southern Alps of New Zealand.
 We research health conditions thoroughly to discover the underlying root causes, find the most effective natural remedies, target the root causes rather than use a Band-Aid approach, use a multi-prong approach to fix the root causes from many directions and use high potency ingredients at scientifically supported amounts.